 Notice that path_to_mailbox is not an argument to --file (-f) option, but rather the first non-optional argument on the command line.
 Therefore, the following three invocations are equivalent:

 $ mail -fin mymbox $ mail -f mymbox -in $ mail --file -in mymbox $ mail --file -i mymbox -n

 Additionally, for conformance to the GNU standards, the following form is also accepted:

 Unless you have started mail with --norc command line option,

 it will read the contents of the system-wide configuration file.

-Then it reads the contents of user configuration file, if any.
+Then it will read the contents of user configuration file, if it exists.